 Many of our plantations and estates are close to or adjacent to nature conservation areas designated within the Protected Area System of the Ministry of Environment and Forestry (MoEF).
 Some of these areas are also categorized under the International Union for Conservation of Nature (IUCN) protected area management categories (World Database on Protected Areas/WDPA) website.
 For this reason, the management of biodiversity risks and conservation of biodiversity has been a long-standing commitment of ANJ.

-To conserve protected flora and fauna, our latest conservation procedures, released in 2021, require that all staff, employees, suppliers and other third parties working or visiting ANJ’s operation area to take responsibility for our impacts by not keeping, trapping, harming, hurting, hunting or killing flora and fauna because of our operations.
+To conserve protected flora and fauna, our conservation procedures require that all staff, employees, suppliers and other third parties working or visiting ANJ’s operation area to take responsibility for our impacts by not keeping, trapping, harming, hurting, hunting or killing flora and fauna because of our operations.
 Breaching this procedure will be subject to strict repercussions ranging from warning letters (which will affect their annual performance bonus) to employment contract termination, and will be reported to law enforcement authorities for violating conservation laws and regulations.

 As a company that relies heavily on natural resources, it is paramount that our employees and communities engage with the environment in a sustainable way.
 By encouraging the protection of all flora and fauna, we are promoting the conservation of some of the world's richest and more diverse ecosystems.
 In adapting to local cultures and environments, as well as the constantly evolving climate situation, we strive to make a difference whose legacy will be seen for generations to come.